smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 ### **1.2 Visitor gaols**

 * To allow visitors to the site to get some more background information about the company and to see what type of business services they offer the general public.
+On the cleaning services page users can select the type of service they are interested in and then submit a request for the company to contact them.

 ### **1.3 Business goals**

-* The aim of the website is to provide potential customers with information about the types of services the company offer, a rough guide to pricing, and to encourage interested parties to contact the company via the website so the company can follow up with quotes.
+* The whole aim of the site is to get users to browse the services offered by the company and if they are interested in a service to submit an enquiry so the company can offer quotes for business.

 ### **1.4 User Stories**